 The "sidelining an officer via unnecessary surgery" angle had itself been used before, in a secondary plot involving Col. Flagg in season 3's "White Gold".

-Interestingly enough in the original script for the season seven episode "Preventative Medicine" B.J. originally went along with Hawkeye's scheme (just as Trapper had years earlier) but actor Mike Farrell objected as he believed that B.J. would never do such a thing.
-The producers eventually agreed so they let Farrell and Alda ad-lib their way through the scene, acting and reacting the way they felt their characters would.
+Interestingly enough, the original script for "Preventative Medicine" had B.J. going along with Hawkeye's scheme (just as Trapper had in the earlier episode), but actor Mike Farrell objected as he believed that B.J. would never do such a thing.
+The producers eventually agreed, so they let Farrell and Alda ad-lib their way through the scene, acting and reacting the way they felt their characters would.

 Two conversations between a Swampman and his nominal nemesis (Trapper and Frank in "O.R.", Hawkeye and Charles in "Sons and Bowlers") were recycled pretty closely in subject matter.
 Being the different characters they were and the different points in the show, though, the scene with Frank saying he came from a loveless home was Played for Laughs, while Charles' admission of a distant family life and envy of Hawkeye was treated as showing his good side.

 In "Pay Day" in season three, Hawkeye complains to Radar about how he could have made $3,000 in his civilian practice, and Radar pulls a few strings and has him paid.
 "Back Pay", in season seven, has Hawkeye outraged that doctors in the states make $4 an x-ray for draft boards, so he bills the Army for his services.
 Both have him get into trouble with a bureaucratic officer.
 Some difference there; in the first case, Hawkeye was grousing about how his career and life had been disrupted, while the second is more about how those fat cat doctors are, as he puts it, "Getting a finder's fee for sending lambs to slaughter."

 Some younger viewers may wonder what the big deal is, but you can thank M*A*S*H for pretty much every Dramedy series that's come in its wake.